 - 1. The national supervisory authorities, at either national or functional airspace block level, shall draw up performance plans containing targets consistent with the European Union-wide performance targets and the assessment criteria set out in Annex III.
-There shall be only one performance plan per Member State or per functional airspace block when the Member States concerned decide to elaborate a performance plan at functional airspace block level in application of Article 5 (1) and (2). - 2.
-To support the preparation of the performance plans the national supervisory authorities shall ensure: - (a) that the air navigation service providers communicate relevant elements of their business plans, prepared in accordance with the objectives set by the national supervisory authorities in consistency with the European Union-wide targets;
+There shall be only one performance plan per Member State or functional airspace block. - 2.
+To support the preparation of the performance plans the national supervisory authorities shall ensure: - (a) that the air navigation service providers communicate relevant elements of their business plans, prepared in accordance with the objectives set by the national supervisory authorities in consistency with the European Union-wide targets; - (b) consultation of the stakeholders in accordance with Article 10 of the framework Regulation on the performance plan and targets.
+Adequate exchange of information between stakeholders shall be provided at least three weeks prior to the consultation meeting.

-- (b) consultation of the stakeholders in accordance with Article 10 of the framework Regulation on the performance plan and targets.
-Adequate exchange of information between stakeholders shall be provided at least three weeks prior to the consultation meeting. - 3.
-The performance plans shall contain, in particular: - (a) The traffic forecast, expressed in service units, to be served for each year of the reference period, with the justification of the figures used. - (b) The determined costs for air navigation services costs set by Member State(s) in accordance with the provisions of Article 15.2 (a) and Article 15.2 (b) of the service provision Regulation; - (c) A description of the investments necessary to achieve the performance targets with a description of their relevance against the service levels and lines of change as defined in the European ATM Master Plan; - (d) Performance targets in each relevant key performance area, set by reference to each key performance indicator, for the entire reference period, with annual values to be used for monitoring and incentive purposes; - (e) An assessment of the safety impact of the implementation of the plan highlighting the main safety issues to be monitored; - (f) A description of the civil-military dimension of the plan describing the performance of flexible use of airspace (FUA) application in order to increase capacity with due regard to military mission effectiveness, and if deemed appropriate, relevant civil-military performance indicators and targets in consistency with the indicators and targets of the performance plan; - (g) A description and justification of how the performance targets referred to in (d) reconcile and contribute to the European Union-wide performance targets; - (h) Clear identification of the different entities, accountable for meeting the targets and their specific contribution; - A description of the incentive mechanisms to be applied on the various accountable entities to encourage achievement of the targets over the reference period; - (j) The measures taken by the national supervisory authorities to monitor the achievement of the performance targets; - (k) A description of the outcome of the stakeholder consultation, including the issues raised by the participants as well as the actions agreed. - 4.
+- 3. The performance plans shall contain, in particular: - (a) The traffic forecast, expressed in service units, to be served for each year of the reference period, with the justification of the figures used. - (b) The determined costs for air navigation services costs set by Member State(s) in accordance with the provisions of Article 15.2 (a) and Article 15.2 (b) of the service provision Regulation; - (c) A description of the investments necessary to achieve the performance targets with a description of their relevance against the service levels and lines of change as defined in the European ATM Master Plan; - (d) Performance targets in each relevant key performance area, set by reference to each key performance indicator, for the entire reference period, with annual values to be used for monitoring and incentive purposes; - (e) An assessment of the safety impact of the implementation of the plan highlighting the main safety issues to be monitored; - (f) A description of the civil-military dimension of the plan describing the performance of flexible use of airspace (FUA) application in order to increase capacity with due regard to military mission effectiveness, and if deemed appropriate, relevant civil-military performance indicators and targets in consistency with the indicators and targets of the performance plan; - (g) A description and justification of how the performance targets referred to in (d) reconcile and contribute to the European Union-wide performance targets; - (h) Clear identification of the different entities, accountable for meeting the targets and their specific contribution; - (i) A description of the incentive mechanisms to be applied on the various accountable entities to ensure that the targets will be met over the reference period; - (j) The measures taken by the national supervisory authorities to monitor the achievement of the performance targets; - (k) A description of the outcome of the stakeholder consultation, including the issues raised by the participants as well as the actions agreed. - 4.
 The performance plans shall be based on the template set out in Annex II and may, if the Member States so decide in application of Article 8.6, contain additional indicators with associated targets.